 8. Obot Platform

 Obot provides a comprehensive open-source enterprise option.
-The Kubernetes-native platform includes gateway, catalog, chat client, and orchestration—a complete stack for organizations requiring on-premises deployment.
+The Kubernetes-native platform includes gateway, catalog, chat client, and orchestration, creating a complete stack for organizations requiring self-hosted deployment.

 Enterprise Open Source: